The 7 Best Cooling Pillows for Night Sweats (Tested)

 Latex is naturally breathable and regulates temperature far better than synthetic foams.
 Saatva highlights this natural advantage by combining a shredded Talalay latex core with an outer layer of plush, organic cotton and microdenier fiber.
 The shredded inner core allows for excellent airflow, completely preventing the localized hot spots that plague solid pillows.
 We appreciated the zipper design, which lets you remove the inner latex core entirely to wash the outer plush layer.
 The 100% organic cotton cover wicks away moisture efficiently, keeping your face completely dry even during intense night sweats.

-The distinct separation between the plush outer layer and the shredded latex core can sometimes feel disconnected, requiring you to physically adjust the internal filling to get uniform support.
+After 6 weeks of daily use, the shredded latex maintained its buoyant support without flattening.
+The distinct separation between the plush outer layer and the shredded latex core sometimes feels disconnected, requiring you to physically adjust the internal filling to get uniform support.
 It is also significantly more expensive than standard shredded foam alternatives.
-If you prioritize organic, hypoallergenic materials and want a naturally cool sleep surface without synthetic gels or phase-change chemicals, this Saatva model excels.

 7. Sleep Number True Temp Pillow